 Backup QB Hodges rallies Steelers to 16-10 win over Bengals

-Safety Minkah Fitzpatrick recovered a fumble by Bengals wide receiver Tyler Boyd at the Steelers' 6-yard line with 8:59 remaining.
-Linebacker Bud Dupree sealed the victory when he sacked Bengals quarterback Ryan Finley and recovered the ensuing fumble at the Bengals 21-yard line with 3:10 remaining.
-Finley was 12 of 26 for 192 yards for the Bengals, while Boyd caught five passes for 101 yards.
+Safety Minkah Fitzpatrick recovered a fumble by Bengals wide receiver Tyler Boyd at the Steelers' 6-yard line with 8:45 remaining.
+Linebacker Bud Dupree sealed the victory when he sacked Bengals quarterback Ryan Finley and recovered the ensuing fumble at the Bengals 21-yard line with 2:38 remaining.
+Finley was 12 of 26 for 192 yards for the Bengals, while Boyd caught five passes for 101 yards and a touchdown.
 The Bengals (0-11) are off to their worst start in franchise history.

 The Bengals came right back with their best drive of the day, with the bulk of the yards coming on back-to-back passes from Finley to Boyd.
 The first came on a 47-yard pass, with Boyd making a one-handed catch to put Cincinnati on the 15-yard line.
 It was the longest completion of Finley's brief career.
 Boyd then caught a 15-yard TD pass from Finley as the Bengals carried a 7-3 lead into halftime.